 he has ever committed.

-The more I read the passage the more I am convinced that the little Israelite girl had done far more to bless more people than just Naaman, as Naaman was blessed by a helpful and fruitful wife long before he sought Elisha who pointed him to God.
+The more I read the passage the more I am convinced that the little Israelite girl had done far more to bless more people than just Naaman, and Naaman was blessed by a helpful and fruitful wife long before he sought Elisha who pointed him to God.
 But these were not the only helpers on Naaman’s journey towards redemption.

 The word here is philoandros, not a sacrificial love but the